Royal Netherlands Air and Space Force: 2010s and 2020s

 As per 2017 the Air Defence - Quick Reaction Force of two F-16 fighters are integrated for Belgian, Dutch and Luxembourg airspace and rotated between Dutch and Belgian ADF squadrons.

 In 2021 a Brik-II satellite was launched to provide the Royal Netherlands Air Force with intelligence regarding navigation, communication and observation of the earth.

 In May 2022 it was reported that several MQ-9 Reapers would be used to patrol in the Dutch Caribbean.

 On 27 September 2024 the RNLAF formally retired the F-16 after 45 years of service.
 A farewell flight was held on the same day in which the aircraft flew past several military airfields in the Netherlands.
 As of November 2025, almost all of Netherlands' F-16s have been sold/donated to other countries.

-In November 2024 it was announced that in 2027 the Dutch satellite PAMI-1 will be launched and will be used by the Defensie Space Security Center (DSSC), which is part of the RNLAF.
+In November 2024 it was announced that in 2028 the Dutch satellite PAMI-1 will be launched and will be used by the Defensie Space Security Center (DSSC), which is part of the RNLAF.
 That same month it was also announced that a contract to purchase 12 Airbus H225M helicopters had been signed.

-On 9 September 2025 the RNLAF, with support of fellow NATO countries, shot down multiple Russian drones that had entered Polish airspace.
+On 9 September 2025 the RNLASF, with support of fellow NATO countries, shot down multiple Russian drones that had entered Polish airspace.

+On 27 and 28 January 2026 four F-35s and a single A330 MRRT tanker aircraft of the RNLASF participated in exercises at Schiphol Airport.